sourcecred/sourcecred/src/plugins/identity/README.md

 └── authored Post /t/123/2
 ```

-A new node is created, representing the Identity, with the username
+The identity plugin creates a new node, representing the Identity, with the
-provided in the project file.
+username provided in the project file.
 While removing the alias nodes.

 ```
 Identity @abc